hardikpoojara/Ngage-Translation-Service/README.md

 - PHP 8.2+ with required extensions (ctype, mbstring, openssl, pdo, tokenizer, xml, curl)
 - Composer 2.x
 - A database (SQLite/MySQL/PostgreSQL) if you plan to persist data
-- Node.js 18+ (only if you will build frontend assets)

 **Steps (fresh clone):**